zuzak/CS121/README.md

-This was my CS121 assignment for Aberystwyth University's Computer Science degree.x
+This was my CS121 assignment for Aberystwyth University's Computer Science degree.